 Joel Feigenbaum is recognized for zealous representation of his clients and resourceful approach in achieving their goals.
-Much of Mr. Feigenbaum’s practice focuses on investigating and assisting in the prosecution of insurance fraud and civil RICO claims on behalf of insurance carriers for false and exaggerated medical claims in state and federal courts.
-He has counseled insurance companies in fraud investigations and litigated complex insurance fraud cases involving various medical disciplines, including acupuncture, chiropractic, physical therapy, orthopedics, pain management, psychology, psychiatry and radiology.
+Much of Joel’s practice focuses on investigating and assisting in the prosecution of insurance fraud and civil RICO claims on behalf of insurance carriers for false and exaggerated medical claims in state and federal courts.
+He has counseled insurance companies in fraud investigations and litigated complex insurance fraud cases involving various medical disciplines, including acupuncture, chiropractic, physical therapy, orthopedics, pain management, psychology and radiology.
+In addition, Joel regularly conducts examinations under oath (“EUO”) on behalf of insurers in automobile and property damage claims arising under suspicious or even fraudulent circumstances, including staged/cause losses and other SIU-related issues.

-Mr. Feigenbaum also regularly defends policyholders in third-party automotive negligence and general liability suits and represents national insurance carriers in uninsured and underinsured motorist claims.
-He specializes in claims that are of a fraudulent or suspicious nature.
-Mr. Feigenbaum has arbitrated first and third party auto negligent cases in Philadelphia, Delaware, Bucks, Chester, and Montgomery Counties commonly obtaining defense or favorable verdicts.
-Involved in all areas of case management and phases of litigation, Mr. Feigenbaum’s practice includes drafting pleadings, preparing and responding to discovery, preparing motions, preparing witnesses for deposition and arbitration/trial testimony, and settlement negotiations.
+Joel also regularly defends policyholders in third-party automotive negligence, general liability suits, and represents national insurance carriers in uninsured and underinsured motorist claims.
+Joel has arbitrated first and third party auto negligent cases in Philadelphia, Delaware, Bucks, Chester, and Montgomery Counties in addition to the Eastern District of Pennsylvania, commonly obtaining defense or favorable verdicts.
+He has also bench and jury trial experience.
+Involved in all phases of litigation, Joel’s practice includes drafting pleadings, preparing and responding to discovery, drafting and arguing motions, preparing witnesses for deposition and arbitration/trial testimony, conducting and defending depositions, and settlement negotiations.

-Additionally, Mr. Feigenbaum has experience in general liability, personal injury and subrogation matters.
-He has secured summary judgement for a policyholder in an action where multiple individuals were stabbed while on a chartered bus trip that he sponsored and also prosecuted a personal injury action involving an assault by security guards at a local entertainment venue.
+Additionally, Joel has experience in general liability, personal injury and subrogation matters.
+He has secured summary judgment for a policyholder in an action where multiple individuals were stabbed while on a chartered bus trip that he sponsored and also prosecuted a personal injury action involving an assault by security guards at a local entertainment venue.

-Prior to joining Goldberg, Miller & Rubin, Mr. Feigenbaum represented construction industry clients, including general and subcontractors and design professionals on public and private projects, including disputes involving educational facilities, high-rise residential buildings, processing plants, and sewage systems.
-In law school, Mr. Feigenbaum was the executive managing editor of the National Security & Armed Conflict Law Review and received the highest grade (CALI Award) in three courses.
-Mr. Feigenbaum has a passion for history and Philadelphia sports.
+Prior to joining Goldberg, Miller & Rubin, Joel represented construction industry clients, including general and subcontractors and design professionals on public and private projects, including disputes involving educational facilities, high-rise residential buildings, processing plants, and sewage systems.
+In law school, Joel was the executive managing editor of the National Security & Armed Conflict Law Review and received the highest grade (CALI Award) in three courses.
+Joel has a passion for history and Philadelphia sports.
 He plays in a local kickball league and enjoys tennis and basketball.

-Defense verdict in an underinsured motorist action wherein plaintiff was bound by the limited-tort threshold.
-Plaintiff claimed multiple herniated discs, a concussion with symptoms of memory loss, photophobia and phonophobia, and complained of radicular symptoms in her upper and lower extremities due to the accident.
-Despite the serious nature of the claims and sizeable outstanding medical expenses, the fact finder awarded no damages to plaintiff.
+Defense verdict in an underinsured motorist action wherein the plaintiff was bound by the limited-tort threshold.
+Plaintiff claimed multiple herniated discs, a concussion with symptoms of memory loss, photophobia, and phonophobia, and complained of radicular symptoms in her upper and lower extremities due to the accident.
+Despite the serious nature of the claims and sizeable outstanding medical expenses, the fact finder awarded no damages to the plaintiff.

-Defense verdict in auto negligence arbitration in Philadelphia County against a full-tort motorist who presented to the emergency room the date after the accident, underwent eleven months of physical therapy treatment, and had MRIs revealing multiple spinal herniations.
+Defense verdict in auto negligence arbitration in Philadelphia County against a full-tort motorist who presented to the emergency room the date after the accident, Plaintiff underwent eleven months of physical therapy treatment and had MRIs revealing multiple spinal herniations.

 “Discoverability of ‘Private’ Facebook Photographs in Personal Injury Suits,” Litigation Committee Newsletter (American Bar Ass’n Young Lawyers Division) (Summer 2015)